tannonk/two-headed-master/README.md

 ```

 NEW:
-- A new argument is introduced: `--input-format (-format)`, which allows the choice of the input EXB or XML formats.
+- A new argument is introduced: `--input-format (-f)`, which allows the choice of the input EXB or XML formats.

 - input:
-  - a) `-format exb` for transcription files in EXB (Exmaralda) format — the same as in the old version (is still default!!).
+  - a) `-f exb` for transcription files in EXB (Exmaralda) format — the same as in the old version (is still default!!).
-  - b) `-format xml` for transcription files in XML format.
+  - b) `-f xml` for transcription files in XML format.

 - output:
   - a) for EXB, the same .csv output as in the old version